kubernetes/minikube/README.md

 ## Private Container Registries
+**GCR/ECR**: Minikube has an addon, `registry-creds` which maps credentials into Minikube to support pulling from Google Container Registry (GCR) and Amazon's EC2 Container Registry (ECR).
+To use the addon, you will need to enable it via the `addons enable registry-creds` command and then create the necessary secrets as defined here: https://github.com/upmc-enterprises/registry-creds

-To access a private container registry, follow the steps on [this page](http://kubernetes.io/docs/user-guide/images/).
+For other private container registries, follow the steps on [this page](http://kubernetes.io/docs/user-guide/images/).

 We recommend you use ImagePullSecrets, but if you would like to configure access on the minikube VM you can place the `.dockercfg` in the `/home/docker` directory or the `config.json` in the `/home/docker/.docker` directory.